-Lisbon tops choice for Chinese buyers eager to tap into ‘golden visa’ scheme and property investment.
+Lisbon apartments top choice for Chinese buyers eager to tap into Golden Visa scheme and property investment.

 Dozens of high-rolling Chinese buyers flocked to Portugal in search of investment opportunities during the three-day Labour Day holiday last week.

-The European country is popular among Chinese nationals eager to acquire a Portuguese passport and invest – mostly in property – in Lisbon, thanks in part to a fast-track “golden visa” investment scheme.
+The European country is popular among Chinese nationals eager to acquire a Portuguese passport and invest in Lisbon real estate, thanks in part to a fast-track Golden Visa investment scheme.

 Tariq El-Asad, managing director of real estate consultancy firm Tamea International, said the annual holiday was a peak period for Chinese clients.